One-on-One Support Program

 - Follow basic safety expectations, including responding to staff and staying on the sidewalk

-Families of campers with disabilities or additional needs must attend a pre-registration meeting with One-on-One Support Leaders to assess if the One-on-One Support Program can meet the camper’s needs. we will not be able to assess whether the camper can attend camp.
+Families of campers with disabilities or additional needs must attend a pre-registration meeting with One-on-One Support Leaders to assess if the One-on-One Support Program can meet the camper’s needs.
 Attending a meeting does not guarantee that we will be able to support the camper’s participation.